gaboesquivel/gaboesquivel.com/content/bio.md

 	<img alt="Capoeira" src="/img/bio/gaboesquivel-coral.jpg"/>
 </div>

-This year, 2017, I started a new DevOps meetup group in San Jose focused on cloud computing, virtualization, systems reliability engineering and process automation with 400 members as of today.
-I also joined a FinTech startup ( a neobank ) as CTO and Chief Architect and led the formation of a world class team and the development of an alpha version of the app with the most modern and cost effective technology stack en latam in financial services; very unfortunately the relationship with the CEO didn't work well at the end so I couldn't continue working with them, but I did leave a great engineer and friend of mine taking care of business and I wish them great success.
+This year, 2017, I worked with a FinTech startup ( a neobank ) as CTO and Chief Architect and led the formation of a world class team and the development of an alpha version of the app utilizing one of the most modern and cost effective technology stacks en latam in financial services.

-I recently founded a consulting and staff augmentation company called Cortical Touch through which I continue offering my professional services as on-demand CTO/VPE/Consultant for startups and enterprise clients.
-The team augmentation service is also very good, our pool is curated very carefully.
+After the neobank project I started working with Blockchain (Distributed Ledger Technology) and formed <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>, a hub for exploring and hacking Blockchain/Web3 solutions in Costa Rica.

+I currently provide consulting, custom software development and staff augmentation services for startups and enterprise clients through a company called Cortical Touch.
+Our developer network is highly specialized in JavaScript Applications using ReactNative, React Web, AngularJS, Ionic, VueJS, Node.js, Express, Hapi and more.
+Our second strongest profile is SysAdmin and Cloud engineers specialized in AWS, DevOps Automation and Network Security.

+Our consultation service can give you perspective on the state of your architecture and give you actionable advice.
 Learn more at <a target="_blank" href="https://corticaltouch.com">corticaltouch.com</a>

 <div class="center-align-wrapper">
 	<img alt="Beach" src="/img/bio/gaboesquivel-playa.jpg"/>